Background

 Access control in Tez can be categorized as follows:

 • Modify permissions on the Tez AM ( or Session ).
-Users with this permision can:
+Users with this permission can:

 • Submit a DAG to a Tez Session